onkyoworm/AutoCatcher/README.md

 # AutoCatcher
 Automate running scripts when pentesting

+In beta 1, we only support the function of running SQLMap automatically</br>
+And now only for windows plotform</br>
-In beta 1, we only support the function of running SQLMap automatically</br> To get a best experience, we suggest you save all the url that you want to exploit into a textual file like `**.txt`</br>
+To get a best experience, we suggest you save all the url that you want to exploit into a textual file like `**.txt`</br>
 By default, we provide some useful options for SQLMap's running. </br>
 (Default argument:)